Github Copilot Enterprise

 {% endstepper %}

-All Copilot Enterprise model requests will now flow through Akto Agent Proxy before reaching the selected backend.
+All Copilot Enterprise model requests will now flow through Akto Agent Gateway before reaching the selected backend.

 ## **Operational Flow**